AntonioND/libugba/readme.rst

 - Build a GBA ROM and run it in an emulator.
 - Build a Linux executable file and debug it using GDB.
-- Build a Windows executable with MSVC and debug it using Visual Studio.
 - Easily implement unit tests for your game and run them on your PC.

 It comes with several examples of how to use each one of the subsystems of the